 As a BP employee, it's essential to understand the savings and investment options available to you and the various effects they can have on your pension.
 The BP Pension Retirement Accumulation Plan (RAP) presents two options: annuity and lump sum payout.
 In our recent webinar, "5 Benefit Elections that can Impact Your Taxes After Leaving BP," we described these options and why your benefit start date is critical.

 A few months can be all it takes to affect the total pension amount you receive significantly.
-In this article, we'll explain how your RAP lump sum is calculated and distributed using historic examples, so you can select a retirement date that's strategic and profitable.
+In this article, we'll explain how your RAP lump sum is calculated and distributed using historic examples, so you can select a retirement date that's strategic and potentially more.

 BP bases your pension on your last date of employment and benefit start date.
-The IRS regularly releases spot segment rates that are used to calculate the RAP lump sum — and have an inverse relationship with a lump sum pension.
+The IRS regularly releases spot segment rates that are used to calculate the RAP lump sum, and have an inverse relationship with a lump sum pension.
 When interest rates increase, lump sum pension values will decrease, and vice versa.

 While other factors are involved in calculating your pension, it's helpful to review recent interest rates to estimate how your lump sum might be affected.
 How rates are trending could be a definitive — and lucrative — factor in the date you choose to retire.